shanza95/Credit-Card-Services---Power-BI/README.md

 This project focuses on building an interactive Credit Card Customer Insights Dashboard using Power BI.
 The dashboard provides a comprehensive view of customer behavior, credit utilization, transaction activity, financial outcomes, and risk indicators.
 By integrating key credit card metrics, the dashboard helps business teams, analysts, and decision-makers understand patterns that drive profitability, customer satisfaction, and risk exposure.

+## Workflow: CSV --> MySQL --> Power BI
+*(Why not upload CSVs directly to Power BI)*

+1. CSV files are imported into MySQL via Python
+   - Python handles data transformation and automation.
+   - MySQL acts as a central, scalable repository for multiple CSVs and large datasets.
+3. Power BI connects to MySQL for reporting
+   - Dashboards are built on clean, consistent data.
+   - No need to manually refresh CSvs or worry about duplicates.